SSWConsulting/SSW.Rules.Content/rules/avoid-using-share-functionality/rule.md

 created: 2023-12-01T15:34:47.574Z
 guid: 02a35dc4-5c79-47b9-a561-8f4d2fe81363
 ---
 Sharing a file is easy when looking at a file.
-However the email people get from it will have a notification-looking, which may result in it to be overlooked/ignored.
+However the email people get from it will have a notification-looking, which may result in it being overlooked/ignored.

 Because of that, you should avoid using that funcionality if you want people to notice and read your email.
-A normal email should be sent instead.
+A normal email with the link and instructions should be sent instead.

 <!--endintro-->